marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Functions/MathOperators.md

 # Math Operators

-Real and complex ccalar and vector arithmetic operators.
+Real and complex scalar and vector arithmetic operators.

 ## Overview

-The operator functions are overloaded to allow any combination of scalars and vectors, including different left and right operand types.
+The operator functions are overloaded to allow the free mixing scalars and vectors, including different left and right operand types.

 The Accelerate framework is used for vector operations.

-#### Power
+#### Power Operator
 The `**` operator can be used for power operations.
 This is the operator equivalent of the <doc:Power> function.

 #### Complex Conjugate Multiply